Compression and Conditional Emulation of Climate Model Output: Model Estimation and Summary Statistic Selection

 The conditional loglikelihood for $\kappa(\omega_k)$ is

-where the first sum is over all locations $x$ whose coefficients are not stored.
+where the first sum is over all locations $x$ whose coefficients are not stored and corresponds to the marginal variances of the unstored coefficients.
 Due to the approximately zero correlation between $\bm{\sZ}(\omega_k)$ and $\bm{\sZ}(\omega_j)$ for $j\neq k$, each $\kappa(\omega_k)$ can be estimated separately and in parallel by maximizing $CL_k(\kappa(\omega_k))$.
 The matrix $Q_{22}(\kappa(\omega_k))$ can be factored quickly due to the sparsity induced by the SPDE approximation.
-We factor the matrix with a Cholesky decomposition after permuting the rows and columns with a symmetric approximate minimum degree permutation \citep{amestoy1996approximate}, which encourages sparsity in the Cholesky factor.
+We factor the matrix with a Cholesky decomposition after permuting the rows and columns with a symmetric approximate minimum degree permutation \citep{amestoy1996approximate}, implemented in the symamd() function in Matlab, which encourages sparsity in the Cholesky factor.
+All Cholesky decompositions use chol() in Matlab, which for sparse inputs calls CHOLMOD \citep{davis2006direct}.